*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 This scenic drive will lead you from one charming small community to another via quiet country backroads.
 Expect to encounter a few picturesque bridges along the way!
 Begin your journey in Almonte then head towards Pakenham, then north to Burnstown and end your trip with an exploration of Renfrew (tip: stop for dinner on Coco Jarry’s patio).

 Stop midway between Almonte and Renfrew in Burnstown and swing by Neat Café to pick up a wood-fired pizza.
 Picnic at the local beach to savour the fall scenery surrounding the Madawaska River.
+If you are gluten free, you’ll want to note the newly opened 3 Apples Bakery in Pakenham, dedicated to gluten free folks!

 #FallPics: You can’t drive through Pakenham without snapping a shot of the famous Five-Span Stone Bridge.
 If you indulge in some shopping in downtown Almonte, see if you can spot the life-size bronze statue of Dr. James Naismith.